Nano-Hairstroke & Shading FAQ

 I have heard some clients just do not retain pigment even after a few visits.
 Could this happen?

-Yes, it does happen and yes it’s true!
+Yes, it does happen unfortunately.

-A third appointment is often set up so the client has the opportunity to return and I get the chance to review the work and sort out any tweaks that might need to be done.
-Often times the clients cancel this apt as all is usually well, however there are the occasional few that may need one or two extra strokes to finish off the look.
+There are the occasional few that may need one or two extra strokes to finish off the look.
 Some types of skin may react to the trauma of the tattooing, and the skin may try to push out the foreign body of pigment by producing an extreme scab, so they eventually fall off taking all the pigment with it.
 There is a condition called Pigment Allergy (PPD Allergy, a condition known by dermatologists) or Auto Immune disease symptoms (you may not even be aware you have it).
 The skin would have over reacted and become super sensitive to the pigment and reject it at any cost.

 Can you guarantee your work?

 How the skin will react is different for everyone and many factors are to be taken into consideration.
 Skin type, age, scarring, diet, stress levels, facial products used, etc. all play a key role in how the pigment will hold, which is why it is important to know that more than one touch up may be required.